Marijuana Growing in Aquaponics – Part 2

-This second installation of our series on growing medical and other herbs in aquaponics and will show you the modifications from a vegetable-focused growing to an ‘herb’ favored one.
-The third and final installation will discuss the method for growing only marijuana in medium based aquaponics.
+This article will show you the modifications from a vegetable-focused growing to an ‘herb’ favored one.
+The third and final installation will discuss the method for growing only marijuana in medium-based aquaponics.

 Most herbs, primarily basil and mint, prefer a dryer medium to maximize their growth and potency.
 Creating the right conditions for marijuana requires modifications to the aquaponics grow table, the lighting, and the cycling of the nutrient-laden water.